 Provide written report.

 Comment: No written report has been produced.
-How can a roof be inspected when it is obscured by and us located under wood tiles is unknown.
+How can a roof be inspected when it is obscured by and us located under wood tiles is unknown

+[HOA Comment:Kipcon did provide an initial inspection report.
+Please see email attachments 1) inspection report, 2) Email with photos, and 3) Email confirming need for capstone flashing] .

 Specifications: